Seventh Street Bridge Reconstruction

 Contractor: Sundt Construction Inc. of San Antonio

-The new Seventh Street Bridge (above) will serve as a gateway between downtown and the cultural district, providing automobile and pedestrian access with space to accommodate alternative modes of transit in the future.
+The new Seventh Street Bridge (above) serves as a gateway between downtown and the cultural district, providing automobile and pedestrian access with space to accommodate alternative modes of transit in the future.

 The aging Seventh Street Bridge, a popular east-west thoroughfare that connects downtown to the Cultural District, is due to be reconstructed.